Blouinbishop/Student-Register-System/README.md

-# Student-Register-System
+# Student System
 Simple implementation of a student system to keep track of students and ID.
-# Student System

 ## Overview
-The Student System is a simple implementation in Python to keep track of students and their IDs.
+The Student System is a simple implementation in Java to keep track of students and their IDs.
 This system provides basic functionalities for adding, updating, and retrieving student information.

 ## Features
 - Add a new student with a unique ID.